 I’m trying to listen more to the messages my mind sends me.
 Burnout has blunted my awareness skills.
 It’s been hard to get those messages through the fog of exhaustion, the fear of not making enough money (never enough, never enough), the smoke from the flames of what was once my love for this job.

-It’s only been in the past year that I realized one thing I’m sorely lacking in the job is creativity.
+It’s only been in the past year that I realized one thing I’m sorely lacking in this job is creativity.
 Writing ad copy that’s going to be stolen as soon as I post it isn’t creative enough.
 Lying to clients is not creative.
 Taking pictures for social media is a little creative, but not enough because I’m not on there as a photographer, I’m on there as Betsy.
 Creating helpful content for other escorts that’s going to get stolen or used without attribution isn’t fulfilling in the least.

 For a creative soul, someone who used to always have an outlet (drawing, playing the piano, photography), this business is a barren wasteland.
 I love working with my hands and I have a project in mind.
 It’s not going to happen until I move on from this due to the time and immersion required, but I love imagining the exact steps, the finished product.
 It gets me excited.
 I won’t be stuck behind a desk, won’t be stuck having my energy drained by hundreds of clients; I’ll be making art once again, doing exactly what I want to do, the way I want to do it, for reasons that suit me.